 INTELLIGENT GROUND VEHICLE COMPETITION (IGVC)

 The Intelligent Ground Vehicle Competition (IGVC) is where it all started for me with autonomous vehicles.
 Below is the Exploratory Land Vehicle Intelligent System (E.L.V.I.S) that I worked on in 2008 alongside a few classmates at the City College of New York.

 Overall I developed obstacle avoidance and handled all of the mechanics and electrical work.

-which helped our school move up from the 20th place in the previous year to the 4th place.
+E.L.V.I.S finished 4th place out of 50 schools, which helped our CCNY to move up from the 20th place, in the previous year, to the 4th place.

 The robot was the collaborative effort of four students Igor Labutov, Pyong Cho,Ricardo Chincha, and myself.